weiyanminoo/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **MSS**: Main Success Scenario which describes the most straightforward interaction for a given use case, which assumes nothing goes wrong
+* **Client**: A person who hires a wedding planner to organise their wedding.
+Clients in EasyWeds are individuals or couples whose event details are tracked within the system
+* **Vendor**: A service provider involved in the wedding, such as florists, caterers, photographers.
+Vendors in EasyWeds are linked to events and are categorised based on their service types

 --------------------------------------------------------------------------------------------------------------------